 Aim to close the loop with every account within 48 hours.
 Truly, it’s a case of the faster the better.
 Our research shows that you’ll see an increase in 6+ NPS points if you close the loop in under 48 hours.

-In the study mentioned in the introduction, we discovered that closing the loop 3x the number of promoters compared to a company who doesn’t close the loop.
+In the study mentioned in the introduction, we discovered that closing the loop is 3x the number of promoters compared to a company that doesn’t close the loop.

 Find out more: Closed-Loop Feedback Best Practices and Examples

 8. Get All Levels Involved with Closing the Loop

 Some businesses feel that closing the loop is the work of their frontline staff alone.
 We can’t stress enough how wrong this is.